What are the Injections One has to Take during IVF Treatment?

 As we have already discussed, injected medicines are an essential part of the IVF process that cannot be ignored.
-This helps stimulate the ovaries to produce mature eggs harvested with healthy sperms.
+This helps stimulate the ovaries to produce mature eggs harvested with healthy sperm.
 Pain in these injections is primarily subjective, varying differently for different people.
-Some sensitive ones might experience more pain and discomfort than the strong ones.
+Some sensitive ones might experience more pain and discomfort than strong ones.

 Moreover, these injections only give the skin a slight pinching or stinging-like sensation.
 Instead, a woman might experience more pain during the IVF process, as needles are not usually comfortable for everyone.
 Therefore, it is suggested to come with your partner during your injection appointments to support you throughout the process.

-Apart from this, another factor that might trouble you is whether these injections have any side effects or not?
+Apart from this, another factor that might trouble you is whether these injections have any side effects or not.
 The doctor will always ask you to inject the medicine intramuscularly or subcutaneously during the IVF procedure.
 This helps produce the hormones that further act as a messenger within the body.